© 2016 B. L. Freeborn

 It is possible to draw four large round circles in Hudson Bay.
 The largest scales to a diameter of 400 miles.
 The second largest scales to 230 miles.
 Hudson Bay is very shallow.
 Yet it was once compressed down 900 feet deeper than it is by the mass of the former ice sheet.
 The large appendage to the bay in the south is extremely shallow.
 References differ on the bay’s depth from 111 feet deep in the east to 768 to the northwest.
 Variations aside, this is a very shallow body of water when the size of it is considered.

 This causes a problem if one wants to prove these are large craters.
 They are just not deep enough to be craters of this diametrical proportion.
 For example, Barringer Crater, Arizona is 4000 feet wide and 570 feet deep.
 Look at the other contraindications.
 Besides its shallowness, there is no impact ejecta.
-There may be central uplift in the bay as islands but for the size of it, and the age as required to have brought about the end of the ice age, a mere 14,000 years, there is no deep basin and no high well delineated edge as can be seen in the Pingualuit crater which is supposed to be vastly old by comparison.
+There may be central uplift in the bay as islands but for the size of it, and the age as required to have brought about the end of the “ice age”, there is no deep basin.
+There is no high well delineated edge as can be seen in the Pingualuit crater which is supposed to be vastly old by comparison.
 It does not seem possible that this is a crater.
 Yet it can be argued that it is.

 Delving a bit further, it is known that there is a “large region of below-average gravity” in the area.
 The anomaly has not been explained.
 Suggested theories include the weight of the Laurentide Ice Sheet has influenced the area.
 Another theory suggests that convection in the underlying mantle may be a contributing factor.
 The 230 mile diameter arc to the southeast is known as the Nastapoka Arc of the bay.
 The geologists’ consensus explanation calls it an “arcuate boundary of tectonic origin.”
 In other words they think that millions of years ago the Earth folded in a perfect arc.
 Another theory, less popular, allows a Precambrian extraterrestrial impact.
 However, geologists do not feel there is any credible evidence for such an impact crater.
 There is no evidence from regional magnetic, Bouguer gravity, or geologic studies.
 That statement directly contradicts the “large region of below-average gravity” with which the paragraph started.
 (Wikipedia)